 The adjudication of offenses is subject to the jurisprudence of each state.
 In some states, less serious offenses may be considered more relevant than in others.

 In the case of Arizona, any controlled substance considered dangerous is illegal and its possession implies the commission of a crime.

 According to Arizona case law, some substances have different levels of risk and are defined as “dangerous drugs”.
 As such, the offense for this type of drug depends on the amount seized.

 Drug Penalties or Sanctions

 To begin with, it is important to keep in mind that a person found guilty of a drug offense can be severely punished under the laws of the State of Arizona.
-Basically, the sentences and other penalties applied to persons arrested for drug possession are as follows:
+Basically, the sentences and other penalties applied to persons arrested for drug possession in Phoenix and elsewhere in Arizona are as follows: